Ph.D. (Doctor of Philosophy) Degree Programs

 The Ph.D. program builds on the M.S. degree curriculum with additional course work focused on the research area.

-- The Ph.D. in Engineering requires a total of 60 credits of course work beyond the B.S. degree, including 15-18 credits of dissertation.
-Of the 60 credits, a maximum of nine credits may be at the 400 level; all others must be at the 500 or 600 level.
-Those students who earn a M.S. degree may include the M.S. degree course credits, but not the thesis or project credits in the 60 credits for the Ph.D. degree.
+- The Ph.D. in Engineering requires a total of 60 credits of course work beyond the B.S. degree, with a minimum of 36 credit hours of coursework and a minimum of 12 credits of dissertation.
+Of the 60 credits, a limited number of courses may be at the 4000 level; all others must be at the 5000 or higher level.
+Those students who earn an M.S. degree may include a maximum of 24 M.S. degree course credits, but not the thesis or project credits in the 60 credits for the Ph.D. degree.

-- The Ph.D. in Aviation requires a total of 63 credits of course work beyond the B.S. degree,, including 12 credits of dissertation.
-15 credits will be in Research Methodology courses, 9 will be in the student’s secondary discipline (ex: psychology) and 3 credits will be in graduate reading.
-Those students who earn a M.S. degree may include the 24 M.S. degree course credits, but not the thesis or projects credits for the Ph.D. degree.
+- The Ph.D. in Aviation requires a total of 63 credits of course work beyond the B.S. degree, including a minimum of 12 credits of dissertation.
+The curriculum will include a minimum of 24 credit hours comprised of at least 12 credit hours of coursework in Research Methodology and 12 credit hours in secondary discipline (ex: psychology) intended to compliment the student’s knowledge of aviation.
+Those students holding an appropriate M.S. degree may include a maximum of 27 M.S. degree course credits, but not the thesis or projects credits for the Ph.D. degree.

 Areas of Concentration in Engineering